 If personal injury damages were made community property subject to the husband's management, the law would work unevenly and unfairly.
 A judgment creditor of the wife, who would have been able to obtain satisfaction from the wife's earnings, would be unable to levy on damages paid to the wife for the loss of those earnings.
 A husband's creditor would be able to levy on the damages paid for the wife's lost earnings even though he could not have reached the earnings themselves.
 The wife's asset, her earning capacity, would be converted in effect to the husband's asset by a damages award.
-Yet no such conversion takes place when the husband recovers personal injury damages.
-When
+Yet no such conversion takes place upon the husband's recovery of personal injury-damages.